Jayant1408/Object-Detection-in-Urban-Environments-Computer-Vision-Project/project/Object-Detection-in-Urban-Environments/Report.md

 jupyter notebook --port 3002 --ip=0.0.0.0 --allow-root
 ```

 Note that the Udacity VM comes pre-loaded with most of the libraries needed for this project.
 To update/install the remainder of the dependencies, run the scripts inside the `2022-10-11-Setup-and-Training.ipynb` notebook.
-Lastly, make sure that the project folder is added to the [PYTHONPATH](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
+Lastly, make sure that the project folder is added to the `PYTHONPATH`.
 One way to do this automatically is by executing a
 ```python
 pip install --editable {DIR_BASE}
 ```
 command, where `DIR_BASE` is the path to your project directory.
-Note that a custom [`setup.py`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/1-Computer-Vision/1-1-Object-Detection-in-Urban-Environments/setup.py) file must be included in the top-level project directory which uses the `setuptools` library to install the project modules into your `site-packages` or equivalent directory.
-For more information, see the [`setuptools` Development Mode (a.k.a "Editable Installs")](https://setuptools.pypa.io/en/latest/userguide/development_mode.html#development-mode-a-k-a-editable-installs) guide.
+Note that a custom `setup.py` file must be included in the top-level project directory which uses the `setuptools` library to install the project modules into your `site-packages` or equivalent directory.

 ## Waymo Open Dataset API

 #### Introduction
 For the task of 2D object detection in the driving environment, we need a comprehensive dataset of driving footage annotated with reliable 2D bounding box data.
-The [Waymo Open Dataset](https://waymo.com/open) [2] meets this requirement.
-The multi-sensor, multi-modal [Perception](https://waymo.com/open/data/perception/) dataset consists of both LiDAR and camera data annotated with 2D/3D bounding boxes, key points, 2D-to-3D correspondences and 3D semantic segmentation.
-In our task we will make use of the 2D bounding box annotations belonging to three distinct classes; _pedestrians_, _vehicles_ and _cyclists_.  clip is a 20-second segment of images captured at 10Hz across two primary locations in the United States: San Francisco, California and Phoenix, Arizona.
-The geo-fenced regions within these two cities have been defined in the [Sun, P., et al. (2019)](https://arxiv.org/abs/1912.04838) paper.
+The `Waymo Open Dataset`meets this requirement.
+The multi-sensor, multi-modal `Perception` dataset consists of both LiDAR and camera data annotated with 2D/3D bounding boxes, key points, 2D-to-3D correspondences and 3D semantic segmentation.
+In our task we will make use of the 2D bounding box annotations belonging to three distinct classes; _pedestrians_, _vehicles_ and _cyclists_.
 To explore the data and its class label distributions, see the notebooks in the `Exploratory-Data-Analysis` folder.
 Alternatively, check out the [Know Your Data](https://knowyourdata-tfds.withgoogle.com/#tab=STATS&dataset=waymo_open_dataset) entry and look through some of the 990.340 available frames to find segments of interest.
-To obtain access to the private Google Cloud Storage bucket that hosts the dataset, fill out the request form [here](https://waymo.com/open/licensing/).
-Once you have been granted access, you need to install and authenticate the [Google Cloud CLI](https://cloud.google.com/storage/docs/gsutil_install#linux) in order to fetch the records from the GCS bucket.

 #### Installing the API